PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 \subsection{Output Specification or Rules (\OR{})}

-The output specification, or the rules governing the output (\OR{}), captures the constraints on the output generated for \PUT{}.
-Figure \ref{fig:output_spec_pos_prompt} shows the extracted output specification (\OR{}) for the POS prompt.
+The output specification, or the rules governing the output (\OR{}), captures the output constraints generated for \PUT{}.
+Figure \ref{fig:output_spec_pos_prompt} shows the extracted (\OR{}) for the POS prompt.
 The prompt developer can compare these rules with their understanding.
 For instance, the listed rules specify that the output must consist solely of the tag, without any additional text or formatting.
 This can be interpreted to mean that extraneous text, such as descriptions of the tag or formatting details, is not allowed—such as the use of \textit{Output:} seen with \gptthreefive{} but it does not restrict description of the reasoning behind the tag.
-These rules help the prompt developer understand the potential behavior of the prompt during execution with the state-of-the-art model.
-This information can be used to tune the \PUT{} to generate specifications that match more accurately the intentions of the prompt developer.
+These rules help the prompt developer understand the potential behavior of the prompt during execution and can be used to tune the \PUT{} to generate specifications that more accurately match the intentions of the prompt developer.

 After first generating the \IS{} and \OR{}, \toolname{} can then generate unit tests for the \PUT{}.
 The prompt developer also has the option to edit the extracted specification to add implicit rules that are part of the pipeline in which the prompt is embedded but are not needed within the prompt itself, as the input is preprocessed.
 For example, the prompt developer can extend the input specification to provide the format for the input, such as \textit{"sentence;word"}.